 Hooks are Windows Powershell code executed on:

-Hooks can be specified in the wizard used during the creation of a VDB, or modified afterward by navigating to the Configuration > Hooks tab.
+Hooks can be specified in the wizard used during the creation of a VDB, or modified afterwards by navigating to the Configuration > Hooks tab, as shown below.
 Hooks can also be set using the Delphix command-line interface (CLI) or REST Web API.

 Each hook operation represents a user-configurable action that the Delphix virtualization engine will execute.
 You can configure the custom hook code to fail if they encounter an unexpected error.
 The failure of a hook operation will cause the enclosing operation to fail.